-- A. On the most recent standardized achievement test a student is expected to score at the 90th percentile or above on all subtests. - B. The student must demonstrate satisfactory evidence of academic, emotional, and social readiness for acceleration to the school staff and to the parents. - C. Prior written requests for acceleration of the student in elementary education (i.e. two years in one, or three years in two) must be submitted to the local conference office of education.
-Written approval from the local conference office of education must be on file at the school. - D. The student must maintain an average or above average level of achievement on the accelerated program.
+- A. On the most recent standardized achievement test a student is expected to score at the 90th percentile or above on all subtests. - B. Seek parental/guardian involvement and approval as early in the school year as is possible. - C. The student must demonstrate satisfactory evidence of academic, emotional, and social readiness for acceleration to the school staff and to the parents. - D. Prior written requests for acceleration of the student in elementary education (i.e. two years in one, or three years in two) must be submitted to the local conference office of education.
+Written approval from the local conference office of education must be on file at the school. - E. The student must maintain an average or above average level of achievement on the accelerated program.

-C15-116 Approval Procedure for Acceleration of a Student
+C15-116 Approval Procedure for Acceleration of a Student [Revised 4/2024]